 This is a 5-module version of the previous 6-module design for a futuristic shell structure to accommodate the system of connected activity spaces described in the activity-based design article.
 It is the physical dwelling-cum-workplace, which forms the nucleus of the experimental farmlet.

 A plan (vertical) view of the 5-module version of my landshare-based Experimental Farmlet is shown on the right.
-The 2-landshare gleba comprises a central 2-hectare circle of private land.
+The two-landshare gleba comprises a central 2-hectare circle of private land.
 The 5 ellipsoidal petals radiating from the centre are 4 crop areas and a lake.
 These represent the arable and fresh water portions of the Earth's habitable land.
 At the centre of the farmlet lies the dwelling.
 This comprises a ring of 5 ellipsoidal accommodation units connected by merged-in bridges.
 The dwelling surrounds a circular garden, which features a Red Indian style counsel fire set within a paved circle.
 Five spur roads radiate from the dwelling.

-This version is not centred on a 3-way junction of the hexagonal road system as is the 6-module version.
+This version is not centred on a 3-way junction of the hexagonal road system as is the six module version.
 Instead, the 2-hectare "private" circle is placed in the centre of a 4-hectare hexagon of roads, with a single access road, as shown on the left.
 This leaves the hexagonal road system free of obstruction so that traffic can circulate without encroaching on the private parts of any farmlet.
 The hexagons of the road system do not, of course, have to be regular hexagons.
 The objective is simply that all junctions must be 3-way only: never 4-way or more.
 One of the 5 spur roads, within the farmlet, terminates in a circular area on which an air vehicle can land.